-- Sometimes high star-rated models can cost a more to buy, but choosing a cheaper product with fewer stars could end up costing you more in the long run, as the running costs over the product’s lifetime can easily add up to more than the original purchase price.
-Consider the running costs as “second price tag” to help you decide which appliance to buy.
+- Sometimes high star-rated models can cost more to buy, but choosing a cheaper product with fewer stars could end up costing you more in the long run, as the running costs over the product’s lifetime can easily add up to more than the original purchase price.
+Consider the running costs as a“second price tag” to help you decide which appliance to buy.

 ESV recognises that some members of our community need additional assistance with their gas appliances.
 These people, their family and carers should consider the use of appropriate additional safety devices.

 There are safety measures and devices designed to ensure gas appliances are operated correctly, protect impaired persons from an appliance malfunction or alert them to an emergency.